ratokeshi/PowerShell-log-to-file/README.md

 modify path?

 ### Usage options
-Run it in shell?
+Run this script with -noexit and you will be in log mode.

 ### Future possibilities:
-1.
+1.  toggle logmode ond set status?

 ## Update Notes